nachawati/nachawati.github.io/src/pages/index.md

         <img src="/img/nachawati.jpg" style={{width: '100%', borderRadius: '25px'}} alt="image"></img>
     </div>
     <div class="col col--9">
         I work as a research software engineer collaborating with research-oriented companies and universities on R&D projects involving the development of modeling languages, tooling, algorithms, middleware & applications for large-scale integration and decision guidance analytics in the domain of digital engineering and smart manufacturing.
-Since 2005, I've worked different roles in the areas software development, research and education.
+Since 2005, I've worked different roles in the areas of software development, research and education.
 I obtained my <a href="https://www.parchment.com/u/s/iXNI">PhD degree</a> in 2021 from the Department of Computer Science at George Mason University under the supervision of <a href="https://cs.gmu.edu/~brodsky/">Professor Alexander Brodsky</a> after successfully defending my doctoral dissertation titled, <a href="http://ebot.gmu.edu/bitstream/handle/1920/12635/Nachawati_gmu_0883E_12583.pdf?sequence=1&isAllowed=y">Grey-Box Optimization Algorithms for Decision Guidance Analytics Management Systems</a>.
     </div>
 </div>